 Australia’s alpine country is another opportunity to get your head around the vastness of Australia: from its highest viewpoints the endless ranges of eucalyptus-covered mountains seem to extend forever.
 The Great Alpine Road is a fantastic driving trip in Australia.

-8. Super Sydney
+Super Sydney City

 If you have to choose just one city to visit in Australia it should probably be Sydney.
 Although I adore grungy, arty Melbourne, was impressed by sparkling Perth and just love quaint Hobart, Sydney holds most of the drawcards for the tourist in Australia.